MooersLab/pymolsnips/README.md

 A newer branch of vim called neovim is available.
 Either are available from software repositories like macports and fink or as stand-a-lone applications.
 The addition of a plugin requires the editing of startup .vimrc file.
-Ultisnips is a more recent alternative to snipmate.
+Ultisnips is a more recent alternative to [snipmate](https://github.com/garbas/vim-snipmates://github.com/garbas/vim-snipmate)
 The snippets are stored in a single file that is language specific.

 <h3>Sublime Text 3 (Universal)</h3>